 Carry On Emmannuelle is a direct parody of the French erotic film Emmanuelle (Just Jaeckin, 1974) starring Dutch actress Sylvia Kristel in the title role.
-A film released at a time where erotism on screen was more and more popular among a mainstream audience, which makes it not so surprising that the Carry On team decided to parodies it.
+A film released at a time where erotism on screen was more and more popular among a mainstream audience, which makes it not so surprising that the Carry On team decided to parody it.
 I remember seeing some clips from that film in my class on the sexual representation in cinema, and I must admit it’s the type of film that is a perfect candidate for parody.
 After the success of 1974’s Emmanuelle, it was eventually turned into a series of seven films.
-Don’t worry I won’t turn that into a blog series!
+Don’t worry; I won’t turn that into a blog series!
 You might have noticed that the Carry On title spells the name Emmannuelle with an extra “n”.
-This was for copyrights reasons (1) but, to be honest, this exaggeration (a name with too many letters) fits the spirit of the Carry Ons quite well, so, at first, I thought it was an intentional gag.
+That was for copyrights reasons (1).
+But, to be honest, this exaggeration (a name with too many letters) fits the spirit of the Carry Ons quite well.
+So, at first, I thought it was an intentional gag.

-The story of Carry On Emmannuelle is pretty simple to follow: Emmannuelle Prévert (Suzanne Danielle) is going back home in London to join her French ambassador husband Émile Prévert (Kenneth Williams) from whom she had been separated for a long time.
-Aboard the Concord that is taking her there, she seduces 34-years-Old mamma’s boy Theodore Valentine (Larry Dann) has sex with him in the plane’s toilets.
+The story of Carry On Emmannuelle is simple to follow: Emmannuelle Prévert (Suzanne Danielle) is going back home in London to join her French ambassador husband Émile Prévert (Kenneth Williams) from whom she has been separated for a long time.
+Aboard the Concord that is taking her there, she seduces 34-years-old mamma’s boy Theodore Valentine (Larry Dann) and has sex with him in the plane’s toilets.
 Back home, Emmannuelle makes the acquaintance of Emile’s butler, Lyons (Jack Douglas), who was, so far, not aware of her existence.
 She makes quite an impression when she removes her coat and realises she wears nothing under it.
-Other domestics are portrayed by Joan Sims as Mrs Dangle, Kenneth Connor as Leyland the chauffeur, and Peter Butterworth as Richmond. Émile is happy to see his wife again but is reluctant to make love with her, and he is more obsessed with his bodybuilding training.
-Eventually, Emmannuelle, driven by her passions start a series of adventures with pretty much every man within her husband’s entourage, including the American ambassador (Bruce Boa), Lyons, a football team, and Émile bodybuilding coach (Howard Nelson).
-But, she loves Émile and is not completely ready to abandon.
-On his side, Theodore Valentine has fallen in love with the beautiful French lady during their quick escapade in the Concord’s bathroom and has in mind to conquer her to the opposition of his overprotective mother (Beryl Reid).
+Other domestics are portrayed by Joan Sims as Mrs Dangle; Kenneth Connor as Leyland, the chauffeur, and Peter Butterworth as Richmond. Émile is happy to see his wife again but is reluctant to make love with her.
+He is more obsessed with his bodybuilding training.
+Eventually, Emmannuelle, driven by her passions starts a series of affairs with pretty much every man within her husband’s entourage, including the American ambassador (Bruce Boa), Lyons, a football team, and Émile bodybuilding coach (Howard Nelson).
+But, she loves Émile and is not completely ready to abandon him.
+On his side, Theodore Valentine has fallen in love with the beautiful French lady during their quick escapade in the Concord’s toilet and has in mind to conquer her to the opposition of his overprotective mother (Beryl Reid).

-The latest Carry Ons are often labelled as the worst of the series, and Carry On Emmannuelle doesn’t make an exception to the rule.
+The last Carry Ons are often labelled as the worst of the series, and Carry On Emmannuelle doesn’t make an exception to the rule.
 It was another box-office failure which definitely closed the series (at least, for a long time).
-It’s disappointing things ended up that way.
-We would have liked to see things to finish in beauty, no?
-If you remember well, in my article on Carry On Doctor, I explain that many thought it would be the last one since it included so many of the regulars, a sort of grandiose farewell.
+It’s disappointing that things ended up that way.
+We would have liked to see a beautiful finale, no?
+If you remember well, in my article on Carry On Doctor, I explained that many thought it would be the last one since it included so many of the regulars, a sort of grandiose farewell.
 Luckily it wasn’t the case (far from it, Carry On Camping and Carry On Up the Khyber weren’t even released yet!) but it would have been nice if the same pattern would have been repeated for the true ending of that popular series.
-However, Carry On Emmannuelle luckily features many of the originals regulars, so there is a certain sense of nostalgia.
+However, Carry On Emmannuelle luckily features many of the regulars, so there is a certain sense of nostalgia.

-On the critics’ side, it wasn’t much of a success either.
-As a matter of fact, an article from The Guardian entitled The worst movie ever? briefly discusses this film (among others).
+For the critics, it wasn’t much of a success either.
+For example, an article from The Guardian entitled The worst movie ever? briefly discusses this film (among others).
 The text quotes film critic Philip French saying “This relentless sequence of badly-written, badly-timed dirty jokes is surely one of the most morally and aesthetically offensive pictures to emerge from a British studio”.
 (2)

 But then, let’s admit that the series pretty much started to drop out and lose its quality after the departure of Talbot Rothwell.